particle-iot/docs/src/content/reference/ios.md

 ```
 ---

-*Note:* specifying nil or empty string in the eventNamePrefix parameter will subscribe to ALL events (lots of data!)
-You can have multiple handlers per event name and/or same handler per multiple events names.
+*Note:* You can have multiple handlers per event name and/or same handler per multiple events names.

 Subscribe to all events, public and private, published by devices the user owns (`handler` is a [Obj-C block](http://goshdarnblocksyntax.com/) or [Swift closure](http://fuckingswiftblocksyntax.com/)):